-4.16 The IIA will evaluate whether the nature of effects is likely to be positive, negative, neutral or mixed.
-The magnitude of effects in relation to each IIA objective will be defined as significant or minor.
-For example, a significant positive effect would be identified where an option is likely to significantly contribute to the achievement of an IIA objective, whereas an adverse effect (either significant or minor negative) would be identified where the option conflicts with the IIA objective.
-Options which are unlikely to significantly influence whether an objective will be achieved will receive a neutral rating.
-Mixed effects may be identified where an option is expected to have both a positive and negative effect on the IIA objective.
+5.16 The IIA evaluates whether the nature of effects is likely to be positive, negative, neutral or mixed.
+The magnitude of effects in relation to each IIA objective is defined as significant or minor.
+For example, a significant positive effect is identified where an option is likely to significantly contribute to the achievement of an IIA objective, whereas an adverse effect (either significant or minor negative) is identified where the option conflicts with the IIA objective.
+Options which are unlikely to significantly influence whether an objective will be achieved receive a neutral rating.
+Mixed effects are identified where an option is expected to have both a positive and negative effect on the IIA objective.

+Chapter 5 Integrated Impact Assessment Framework
-4.17 The IIA assessments will be carried out at a high level and so the dividing line between sustainability effects is often quite small.
-The effect of an option on a IIA objective will be significant where it is of such magnitude that it will have a noticeable and measurable effect compared with other factors that may influence the achievement of that IIA objective.

-4.18 Minor effects will still be identified as these assist with the identification of cumulative and synergistic effects (e.g., several minor effects can combine to become a significant effect), can help to identify opportunities for enhancements (e.g., enhancing a minor positive effect to make it significant) and better enable the Council to make a more informed decision over the sustainability performance of options.

-4.19 In determining the significance of the effects of the options for potential inclusion in the ELJWP, the IIA will consider the plan's relationship with the other documents in the planning system such as the NPPF and other national policy approaches, and regulatory requirements, as these may provide additional safeguards or mitigation of potentially significant adverse effects.

-4.20 The findings of the IIA will be presented as a colour coded symbol showing a score for each option (including reasonable alternatives) against each of the IIA objectives along with a concise justification for the score given, where appropriate.
-The use of colour coding in the matrices will allow for the magnitude of effects (both positive and negative) to be easily identified.
-Table 4.1 presents the colour coded symbols and definitions that will be used to report the significance of effects of the ELJWP policies and sites and their reasonable alternatives.
+- 5.17 The IIA assessments have been carried out at a high level and so the dividing line between sustainability effects is often quite small.
+The effect of an option on a IIA objective is significant where it is of such magnitude that it will have a noticeable and measurable effect compared with other factors that may influence the achievement of that IIA objective. - 5.18 Minor effects are still identified as these assist with the identification of cumulative and synergistic effects (e.g., several minor effects can combine to become a significant effect), can help to identify opportunities for enhancements (e.g., enhancing a minor positive effect to make it significant) and better enable the Boroughs to make a more informed decision over the sustainability performance of options. - 5.19 In determining the significance of the effects of the options for potential inclusion in the ELJWP, the IIA considers the plan's relationship with the other documents in the planning system such as the NPPF and other national policy approaches, and regulatory requirements, as these may provide additional safeguards or mitigation of potentially significant adverse effects. - 5.20 The findings of the IIA are presented as a colour coded symbol showing a score for each option (including reasonable alternatives) against each of the IIA objectives along with a concise justification for the score given, where appropriate.
+The use of colour coding in the matrices allows for the magnitude of effects (both positive and negative) to be easily identified.
+Table 5.1 presents the colour coded symbols and definitions that have been used to report the significance of effects of the ELJWP policies and sites and their reasonable alternatives.

+Table 5.1: Effect symbols and colours used in IIA

 IIA Effect Description of Effect

 ++ Significant positive effect likely

 ++/- Mixed significant positive and minor negative effects likely

 + Minor positive effect likely

 +/- Mixed minor effects likely

-Table 4.1: Effect symbols and colours used in IIA

-IIA Effect Description of Effect

 ++/ Mixed significant effects likely

 - Minor negative effect likely

 /+ Mixed significant negative and minor positive effects likely

 Significant negative effect likely

 0 No or negligible effect likely

 ?
 Likely effect uncertain

 N/A Assessment criterion not applicable